HassanSajjad-302/HMake/README.md

 **Build an example:**

 `hbuild` owns the complete take-off.
-It creates project metadata, compiles the generated configure/build executables when necessary, configures, and then builds.
+It creates project metadata, compiles the generated configure/build executables in parallel when necessary, waits for both compilations, configures, and then builds.
+Each command captures merged stdout/stderr through its own pipe; compilation output is printed separately per command.

 ```bash
 cd HMake/Examples/Example1